-This year income from the Severnside Energy Recovery Centre (SERC) has been recognised within Miscellaneous Income, and totals £19.1 million (31 March 2022: £10.7 million).
+This year income from the Severnside Energy Recovery Centre (SERC) has been recognised within Miscellaneous Income and totals £12.9 million (31 March 2023: £19.1 million).
 It principally relates to income resulting from high electricity prices and current levels of activity.
-The disbursement to the boroughs of £12.7 million (31 March 2022: £6.5 million) has been recognised within Other Supplies and Payments.
+The disbursement to the boroughs of £8.6 million (31 March 2023: £12.7 million) has been recognised within Other Supplies and Payments.

-The remaining income within Miscellaneous Income is in relation to a trial at London Borough of Ealing for the disposal of dry mixed recyclable waste, which is a continuation from the trial in 2020-21.
-This amounts to £2.7 million (31 March 2022: £2.6 million).
+The remaining income within Miscellaneous Income is in relation to a trial for the disposal of dry mixed recyclable waste for the London Borough of Brent and London Borough of Ealing, this amounts to £5.2 million (31 March 2023: £2.7 million).